sitepilot/docker-proxy/README.md

 If you start more containers with the same `PROXY_STREAM_PORT` environment variable, the proxy will load-balance traffic between these containers.

+### Additional upstream servers

+When a container is deployed to multiple servers, you can specify additional upstream servers with the `PROXY_HTTP_SERVERS` and `PROXY_STREAM_SERVERS` environment variable.
+The proxy will include these servers in the upstream configuration and load-balance traffic among them.

 ## Proxy Configuration

 The following environment variables are available to modify the configuration of the proxy container: